 Osgood-Schlatter disease is a painful disorder caused by repetitive stress on the front end of the tibia where the patellar tendon connects to the bone.
 Most common in athletes 10 to 15 years old, its symptoms include a bump below the knee joint that’s painful to the touch and painful with activity.
 Pain is relieved with rest, and an aggressive quadriceps stretching exercise routine.

 Most knee exams involve lying down flat on a table while the doctor manipulates the knee to see how stable it is and if any part of the joint hyperextends or dislocates.
+Imaging tests like an MRI, X-ray, or CAT scan also might be done to confirm a knee injury and determine its severity.

 Call 214-556-0590 to make an appointment.